Tony Blair: Diplomacy

 On 27 June 2007, Blair officially resigned as prime minister after ten years in office, and he was officially confirmed as Middle East envoy for the United Nations, European Union, United States, and Russia.
-Blair originally indicated that he would retain his parliamentary seat after his resignation as prime minister came into effect; however, on being confirmed for the Middle East role he resigned from the Commons by taking up an office of profit.
+Blair originally indicated that he would retain his parliamentary seat after his resignation as prime minister came into effect; however, upon being confirmed for the Middle East role, he resigned from the Commons by taking up an office of profit.
 President George W. Bush had preliminary talks with Blair to ask him to take up the envoy role.
 White House sources stated that "both Israel and the Palestinians had signed up to the proposal".
 In May 2008 Blair announced a new plan for peace and for Palestinian rights, based heavily on the ideas of the Peace Valley plan.
 Blair resigned as envoy in May 2015.

 Gaza

-Donald Trump's September 2025 Gaza Strip proposal includes a Gaza International Transitional Authority which will be supervised by a "Board of Peace" which will be headed and chaired by Trump and include Blair.
+The Gaza peace plan includes a Gaza International Transitional Authority which will be supervised by a "Board of Peace" which will be headed and chaired by Trump and include Blair.
+In December 2025, Blair was dropped from the "Board of Peace", following objections from Arab and Muslim countries due to Blair's support for the 2003 US-led invasion of Iraq.
+However, this decision was reversed in January 2026, with Blair, alongside Marco Rubio, being named as two of the founding members of the Trump administration’s "Board of Peace" for Gaza.